TheFuzzStone/hello_python_world/my_progress_log.md

 Done tasks: 9-1, 9-2 and 9-3

 **Thoughts**: A productive day, even though I couldn't immediately understand the new chapter of the book.

+## Day 29

+**Time allocated for study (approximately)**: 1 hour 30 minutes

+**Today's Progress**: Repeated yesterday's stuff + learned a few subchapters:

+* Working with Classes and Instances

+	* The Car Class
+	* Setting a Default Value for an Attribute
+	* Modifying Attribute Values
+	* Modifying an Attribute’s Value Directly
+	* Modifying an Attribute’s Value Through a Method
+	* Incrementing an Attribute’s Value Through a Method

+**Thoughts**: I've been in town most of the day doing some stuff offline.
+Therefore, I repeated yesterday's material in public transport from my smartphone.
+It's a good thing that I was repeating yesterday's subchapters.
+I understood them really well.

+When I got home, I learned a few more subchapters.

+---